AdamKilbo/Reverse-String/README.md

 # Reverse-String

-A small program that will determine if a given input string is a palindrome
+A small program that will tell the user what the reverse of an inputted string is.

 Goals: